zowe/docs-site/docs/extend/extend-apiml/draft-api-mediation-spring-enablers.md

         trustStoreType: PKCS12
 ```

+1000.
+(Optional) Provide environment specific configuration properties for a local machine execution environment by placing these configuration properties in an additional YAML file resembling the structure of the default `application.yml`.

+    **Example:**
+    <font color = "red"> Add an example here. </font>

+    At service startup time, Spring rewrites the configuration properties of the default config file with the values of the same properties from the additional configuration file.

-3. For a local machine runtime environment, provide the following parameter on your command line:
+2. For a local machine runtime environment, provide the following parameter on your command line:

     ```
     -Dspring.config.additional-location=PATH-TO-EXTERNAL-YAML-CONFIG-FILE
     ```
     At runtime, Spring will merge the two configuration files, whereby the properties in the external file have higher priority.

+3. Select an active profile among all profiles defined by the above merged configuration by providing the profile name as a command line parameter:

+    ```
+    -Dspring.profiles.active=PROFILE-NAME
+    ```
-   For Mainframe Provide environment specific configuration properties on a mainframe execution environment by defining these configuration properties through Java System Properties provided on your command line.
+4. Provide environment specific configuration properties on a mainframe execution environment by defining these configuration properties through Java System Properties provided on your command line.
 These properties are part of the `JAVA_OPTIONS` argument.

     <font color = "red"> Let's add an example here. </font>